 In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of Zeta Acquisition Corp.
-II (a development stage company), as of December 31, 2008 and 2007, and the results of its operations and its cash flows for the year ended December 31, 2008, the period from inception (November 16, 2007) to December 31, 2007, and the cumulative period from inception (November 16, 2007) to December 31, 2008, in conformity with accounting principles generally accepted in the United States of America.
+II (a development stage company), as of December 31, 2009 and 2008, and the results of its operations and its cash flows for the years ended December 31, 2009 and 2008, and the cumulative period from inception (November 16, 2007) to December 31, 2009, in conformity with accounting principles generally accepted in the United States of America.

-/s/ LWBJ, LLP West Des Moines, Iowa March 27, 2009
+/s/ LWBJ, LLP West Des Moines, Iowa March 31, 2010